me-cfs/me-cfs.github.io/drafts/mind-body-capitalism-ableism.md

 And maybe in some cases it is.
 But based on the evidence we have, we can count as quite likely the phenomenon is much overblown, and we have no way to conclusively prove it is true in any one case.
 We don’t have a way to prove that right now, but medicine has taken it as a founding axiom, and it entrenches through every aspect of how patients are treated, despite it being unproven.

+## The Relation to Medical Ableism
+It allows doctors to treat patients as “irrational agents” and lead to drastic measures such as forced institutionalisation.
+All that without any proof.
+It’s unethical as hell.

+Medicine has an unfortunate ego problem.
+The false assumption that when no biological abnormalities are found, physical symptoms must have a psychological cause.
+It has been proven wrong many times throughout history, but nothing has really changed.

 ## Capitalist Philosophy
 In a capitalist society, we’re taught everything is a meritocracy.
 You’re rewarded with riches if you contribute a lot, and if you give the bare minimum, you’ll get the bare minimum in return.
 This is the ideology we are conditioned with.
 (That’s how it’s atleast _supposed_ to work)